JorjaFox/website/_posts-old-blog/2013-11-05-under-a-cloud-is-true.md

     - 'social media'
 ---

 Liz Devine has been tweeting and FB'ing about tomorrow's CSI, and the more she does, the more interested I get.
-First of all, it's based on a real event, but more importantly it's <em>not</em> a 'CSI in peril' episode.
+First of all, it's based on a real event, but more importantly it's _not_ a 'CSI in peril' episode.

 As Liz said: "it's more about what you can come across when you work the field in law enforcement.
 I know--it happened to me!"